-This short but sweet novel is a celebration of those who experience the world on a different frequency.
+This short but sweet novel is a celebration of those who endure a distinct feeling of differentness from others.
 One may not be completely satisfied with how Keiko’s story ends but I think that is the point!
 It challenges societal expectations, particularly of women, single women and childless women.
 It is interesting to note that the author herself worked at a convenience store and based the novel on her own experiences.

 For anyone who has ever felt like they didn’t fit in, this novel is for you.